edsu/dedoop/README.md

 }
 ```

-and a *data.csv* file that looks like:
+And the *data.csv* file will look like:

 ```csv
 path,original_paths,sha256